 John PasqualeDirector of the Michigan Marching and Athletic Bands, Associate Director of Bands, and the Donald R. Shepherd Clinical Associate Professor of Conducting

-Receiving a DMA degree in conducting from the University of Oklahoma in 2008, Pasquale served as a conducting associate to the Wind Symphony, Opera Orchestra, “The Pride of Oklahoma” Marching Band, New Century Ensemble, Faculty Composer Concert Series, Symphony Band, Concert Band, and the Weitzenhoffer Family Department of Musical Theatre.
+Receiving a DMA degree in Conducting from the University of Oklahoma in 2008, Pasquale served as a conducting associate to the Wind Symphony, Opera Orchestra, “The Pride of Oklahoma” Marching Band, New Century Ensemble, Faculty Composer Concert Series, Symphony Band, Concert Band, and the Weitzenhoffer Family Department of Musical Theatre.
 In addition, he was an adjunct instructor and graduate teaching assistant within the Music Education Department.
-He holds an MM in instrumental conducting from the University of Oklahoma and a BME degree from Texas Christian University in Fort Worth, Texas.
+He holds an MM degree in instrumental conducting from the University of Oklahoma and a BME degree from Texas Christian University in Fort Worth, Texas.

 BME, Texas Christian University